pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

   details
 ```

-Once the preview has finished, you are given three options to choose from.
-Choosing `details` will show you a rich diff of the changes to be made.
-Choosing `yes` will create your new S3 bucket in AWS.
-Choosing `no` will return you to the user prompt without performing the update operation.
+Once the preview has finished choose `yes` to create your new S3 bucket in AWS.

 ```
 Do you want to perform this update? yes